 Abhyasuyati means “he speaks evil of,” “he shows indignation toward,” or “he sneers at.”
-That pretty well covers the reactions of negative people toward truth: they decry it as evil–unnatural, cultish, repressive, superstitious, harmful, scary, and suchlike (they love to say: “that frightens me”); they are righteously indignant about it–for the previous reasons cited as well as charging it with being false and a way to control others or profit from them; and they also sneer for the same reasons, as well as mocking and despising truth as stupid or worthless, backward, primitive, naive, simplistic, etc. They all entail rejection for one reason or another.
+That pretty well covers the reactions of negative people toward truth: they decry it as evil, unnatural, cultish, repressive, superstitious, harmful, scary, and suchlike.
+They love to say: “that frightens me” about anything they hate.
+They are righteously indignant about it for the previous reasons cited, as well as charging it with being false and a way to control others or profit from them.
+And they also sneer for the same reasons, as well as mocking and despising truth as stupid or worthless, backward, primitive, naive, simplistic, etc. They all entail rejection for one reason or another.

 This implies that we must look carefully at a person before we waste our time.
 As Jesus said: “Give not that which is holy unto the dogs, neither cast ye your pearls before swine, lest they trample them under their feet, and turn again and rend you” (Matthew 7:6).
 Before that Solomon said: “Speak not in the ears of a fool: for he will despise the wisdom of thy words” (Proverbs 23:9).
-I am aware that good and true souls naturally assume that others are as interested and sincere as they, but after some encounters with such people they know differently.
+I am aware that good and true souls naturally assume that others are as interested and sincere as they, but after some experience they come to know differently.
 Experience is still the best teacher.

 On the other hand